Citron turns spotlight on Mallinckrodt, shares plunge

-Earlier in October, Citron had accused Canadian drugmaker Valeant Pharmaceuticals International Inc of using specialty pharmacies to inflate revenue.
+Earlier in October, Citron had accused Canadian drugmaker Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) of using specialty pharmacies to inflate revenue.

 “The market has been so focused on Valeant that they forgot about other platform companies, which are levered and face the same headwinds in reimbursement,” Citron’s Andrew Left said in an email.